sinedied/articles/articles/azure/cosmosdb-nestjs/cosmosdb-nestjs.md

 MONGODB_DATABASE=pets-db
 ```

 > Note: you should NEVER commit the `.env` file to your repository!
-This file is only for local testing, so add it to you `.gitignore` file.
+This file is only for local testing, so add it to your `.gitignore` file.

 These values will be exposed to your app as **environment variables** during development to access to your database.
 To do that we use the `@nestjs/config` package that provides [dotenv](https://github.com/motdotla/dotenv) integration: